 - The food !
-This is one of the only countries where we didn't eat lot of western food.
-Thomas almost turned vegetarian!
+This is one of the only countries where we have hardly eaten Western food.
+Thomas almost rocked vegetarian!

 - Kerala and Rajasthan, two must-see places in India!

-- The big metro cities (megalopolis) which is the image that many people (including us) have of India: overpopulated and dirty with often visible extreme poverty visible.
+- The big metro cities (megalopolis) which is the image that many people (including us) have of India: overpopulated and dirty with very often extreme poverty visible.

 - The transportation which is a little chaotic, with a never ending traffic day and night, however Uber, Ola, RedBus and others website/app make it easier to organize.

-- Same as in Sri Lanka, the alcohol is more or less easy to find depending on the regions/states/neighborhoods you are.
-Goa and Maharashtra (Pune / Mumbai) being more open on alcool than the rest of what we visited!
-We mainly drank beers: Kingfisher, Bira.
+- In the continuity of Sri Lanka, the alcohol is more or less easily according to the regions and the states or even according to the districts.
+Goa and Maharashtra (Pune / Mumbai) being more open than the rest to our taste!
+We mainly drank beer: Kingfisher, Bira.

 With a budget 2320 € for 33 days, 32 € per day and per person, we managed to respect the budget by spending only 2298 €.
 The local catering (and we loved it) costs little, sometimes less than 1 € for a whole meal, however when you want Western cuisine, it climbs quickly!
 We even pay ourselves the luxury of going to a dentist to do a 40 € descaling for 2 people, included in the total at 2298 €!
 The price of the E-Visa was also a good surprise, because originally planned at 104 € per person, we only paid 80 $ or about 70 € per person!